 If you’re using a secured card, you’re likely trying to either establish or improve your credit score.
 With that in mind, your first priority should be paying your bill in full every month.
 And if you pay your bill in full, it doesn’t really matter what the APR is.

-The best secured credit card with a low deposit is the Secured Mastercard® from Capital One because new cardholders may be able to put down either $49, $99 or $200 and still get a $200 credit line, which would make the card only partially secured.
+One of the best secured credit cards with a low deposit is the Secured Mastercard® from Capital One because new cardholders may be able to put down either $49, $99 or $200 and still get a $200 credit line, which would make the card only partially secured.
 And there’s a $0 annual fee.… read full answer

 Other secured cards don’t have the potential to be quite as cheap, but there are a few really good options with a $200 deposit minimum.
 That’s still pretty low compared to the many secured cards that ask for $300-$500+.

-Here are the best secured credit cards with low deposits:
+Here are some good secured credit cards with low deposits:

-The Secured Mastercard® from Capital One doesn’t guarantee a low deposit, but it does offer the chance of one.
+Capital One Secured doesn’t guarantee a low deposit, but it does offer the chance of one.
 If your credit is toward the bottom of the bad credit range, you’ll probably still have to put down a $200 deposit.
-But the higher your credit score is, the better chance you’ll have of being assigned a $49 or $99 deposit.
+But the higher your credit score is, the better chance you’ll have of being assigned a low deposit.